sphinx-doc/sphinx/Doc-3k/library/collections.rst

 .. versionadded:: 2.4

 This module implements high-performance container datatypes.
-Currently, there are two datatypes, deque and defaultdict, and one datatype factory function, :func:`NamedTuple`.
-Future additions may include balanced trees and ordered dictionaries.
+Currently, there are two datatypes, :class:`deque` and :class:`defaultdict`, and one datatype factory function, :func:`NamedTuple`.
+Python already includes built-in containers, :func:`dict`, :func:`list`, and :func:`tuple`.
+The optional :mod:`bsddb` module has a :meth:`btopen` method that can be used to create in-memory or file based ordered dictionaries with string keys.

+Future editions of the standard library may include balanced trees and ordered dictionaries.

 .. versionchanged:: 2.5
    Added defaultdict.